 WTH, Casting Agency?: In addition to Crawford's celebrated Playing Against Type turn, the title character in the musical has been played by Paul Stanley (of KISS fame) and Robert Guillaume (until recently, the only black actor to play the Phantom.
 In all fairness, the casting department might be trying to avoid the Black Vikings trope, as well as the Unfortunate Implications of a black man lusting after and stalking a young white woman).

 The 25th anniversary concert got a bit of this from the fanbase, as well — some were skeptical since the Phantom and Christine would be played by the stars of Love Never Dies (though, to be fair, they had previously played those roles in the original show as well); and since Raoul, Piangi, and Meg were played by actors who had no prior connection with Phantom while several popular alumni of the show were cast in minor background and chorus roles.
 Once the event actually took place, though, the casting was generally pretty well-received.

 To a lesser extent, the musical itself.

 At long last, after 26 years, Broadway cast its first African-American Phantom (Guillame's turn was as part of the national touring company), Norm Lewis, who debuted in May 2014.
-Time will tell if his acting and singing talents can transcend the problematic above-mentioned tropes, as they did during his turn as Javert in the 2006 Broadway revival and 25th Anniversary Concert of Les MisÚrables.
+Thus far, opinion seems to be that his acting and singing talents are transcending the problematic above-mentioned tropes, as they did during his turn as Javert in the 2006 Broadway revival and 25th Anniversary Concert of Les MisÚrables.